Course: Chaos & Fractals in Information Theory and Applications

 Learning outcomes

 Complex interconnected systems, including the Internet, stock markets, human heart or brain, and many others are usually comprised of multiple subsystems that exhibit highly nonlinear deterministic as well as stochastic characteristics and are regulated hierarchically.
 They generate signals that exhibit complex characteristics such as nonlinearity, sensitive dependence on small disturbances, long memory, extreme variations, and non-stationarity.
 This introductory course is focused on integrating chaos theory and random fractal theory to analyse these complex time series (signals).
 Starting with the most fundamental concepts of chaos theory and random fractal theory, students gradually learn how to correctly apply the tools offered by the said theories for analysis of complex multi-fractal signals.
 Various example of real complex signals are considered.
-The curriculum of the course is structured to meet the needs of students who are analysing complex time series for their own projects, particularly those who
+The curriculum of the course is structured to meet the needs of students who are analysing complex time series for their own projects.

 Prerequisites